kubernetes/kubernetes/docs/devel/automation.md

 Please feel free to unleash your creativity on this tool, send us new mungers that you think will help support the Kubernetes development process.

+### Closing stale pull-requests

+Github Munger will close pull-requests that don't have human activity in the last 90 days.
+It will warn about this process 60 days before closing the pull-request, and warn again 30 days later.
+One way to prevent this from happening is to add the "keep-open" label on the pull-request.

+Feel free to re-open and maybe add the "keep-open" label if this happens to a valid pull-request.
+It may also be a good opportunity to get more attention by verifying that it is properly assigned and/or mention people that might be interested.

 ## PR builder

 We also run a robotic PR builder that attempts to run tests for each PR.